Brendan Miller: Career

 In Spring 2022, Miller defended former Alberta Minister of Justice, Jonathan Denis, in contempt proceedings.
 On appeal, Professor Peter Sankoff K.C. as lead appeal counsel, and Miller, acted for Denis where the Alberta Court of Appeal quashed the conviction for contempt.

-In 2022, Miller represented some of the Canada convoy protestors at the Public Order Emergency Commission.
-During the commission, Miller succeeded in forcing the government of Canada to resubmit unredacted copies of 20 documents to the inquiry.
+In Fall 2022, Miller represented some of the Canada convoy protestors at the Public Order Emergency Commission.
 His application at the commission to have a man testify that an Enterprise Canada employee was identified as the man carrying a Nazi flag at the Ottawa protests in a sworn affidavit filed with the commission, and Miller's cross-examinations, caused Politico to label Miller as the "Biggest Firebrand of 2022".
-The Toronto Star labeled the claim a "baseless conspiracy theory".
-Justice Paul Rouleau who ran the commission described the claim as having “little foundation in evidence.”
-In January 2023, local roofer Maurice Landriault told CTV News that he took the Confederate flag to the protest and that he informed Miller of this during the commission.
+Justice Paul Rouleau who ran the commission described the claim as having "little foundation in evidence."
 Miller was later removed from the commission after arguing with and talking over Justice Rouleau regarding redacted records, outstanding motions, and calling of witnesses, but was let back in that day.
+Eventually by the end of the commission, Miller succeeded in forcing the government of Canada to resubmit unredacted copies of 20 documents to the inquiry.

-Public relations company Enterprise Canada launched a legal claim for damages in the Ontario Superior Court of Justice on December 20, 2022, stating that Miller's claims that their employee took the Nazi flag to the protest were false.
+Enterprise Canada, "a national strategic communications firm", launched a legal claim for damages in the Ontario Superior Court of Justice on December 20, 2022, stating that Miller's claims that their employee took the Nazi flag to the protest were false.
 Enterprise Canada previously served a defamation notice on Miller in November 2022.

-Miller has taught at Mount Royal University and University of Calgary Law School.
+On February 31, 2023, Enterprise stated that they and Miller had resolved the legal case.
+Miller refused to apologize or retract the allegation.